 As the following illustration shows, you manage categories and types of and work items for each team project.
 You manage global lists, types of links, and fields in work item for each team project collection.
 You can customize global workflow for a team project or a collection.

 You can create and modify objects for tracking work items by using Process Editor, a power tool for Visual Studio.
 This tool is not supported.
 For more information, see the following page on the Microsoft website: Team Foundation Server PowerTools.

-To access the witadmin command-line tool, open a Command Prompt window where either Visual Studio or Team Explorer is installed and enter:
+To access the witadmin command-line tool, open a Command Prompt window where either you’ve installed a version of Visual Studio and enter:

 On a 32-bit edition of Windows, replace %programfiles(x86)% with %programfiles%.

 All witadmin commands can be run against an on-premises TFS.
 You can run list and export witadmin commands against a Visual Studio Online account as well as a few others as noted in the following table.